RAG MusicRecreation

 The Great Buddha of Kamakura is made of bronze.
 It is said that the original statue was wooden, but the one that remains today is bronze.
 It stands about 11.3 meters tall.
 Although it has undergone multiple restorations throughout its long history, most of the work has involved the bronze sections.
 Because bronze is resistant to rust and very durable, the statue has retained its beautiful appearance to this day.

-How is the distinctive feature of the Great Buddha of Kamakura’s mouth described overseas?
+How many meters tall is the Great Buddha of Kamakura?

-How is the distinctive feature of the Great Buddha of Kamakura’s mouth described overseas?
+How many meters tall is the Great Buddha of Kamakura?

 See the answer

-How big is the face of the Great Buddha of Kamakura?
+What is inside the Great Buddha of Kamakura?

-How big is the face of the Great Buddha of Kamakura?
+What is inside the Great Buddha of Kamakura?

 See the answer